 - Failing any part of the selection process, to include the written examination, oral interview, and physical agility test, is an automatic disqualifier.

 - Conviction of any felony and certain graded misdemeanors (civilian or military) in Pennsylvania, or the equivalent elsewhere, or any conviction that would disqualify you from receiving or maintaining Act 120 certification as required by the Commonwealth of Pennsylvania’s Municipal Police Officers’ Education and Training Commission (MPOETC) is an automatic disqualifier.

 - Criminal arrests (civilian or military) that would not necessarily disqualify you from receiving or maintaining Act 120 certification through MPOETC will be evaluated on a case-by-case basis and may be cause for disqualification.

-- An admission to a crime for which you were never charged, or had gone undetected, is an automatic disqualifier if it falls under the guidelines of section 4, and may be cause for disqualification if it falls under the guidelines of section 5.
-An admission to a serious undetected crime, such as, but not limited to; criminal homicide, rape, kidnapping, robbery, robbery of a motor vehicle, aggravated assault, etc., may result in notification to the law enforcement agency having jurisdiction where that crime occurred.
-If you are actively employed as a police officer your agency may be notified as well.
-Although instances such as these are extremely rare, you must understand that admissions to serious offenses could lead to an investigation by a law enforcement agency, resulting in potential criminal prosecution.
-All applicants will be questioned on the topic of undetected criminal activity in the “Polygraph Pre-Screening” packet, prior to the actual polygraph examination.
+- Admission to a crime for which you were never charged, or had gone undetected, is an automatic disqualifier if it falls under the guidelines of section 4, and may be cause for disqualification if it falls under the guidelines of section 5.
+An admission to serious undetected crime, such as, but not limited to; criminal homicide, rape, kidnapping, robbery, robbery of a motor vehicle, aggravated assault, etc., may result in notification to the law enforcement agency having jurisdiction where that crime occurred.
+If you’re employed as a police officer, we may notify your agency as well.
+Although instances such as these are rare, you must understand that admissions to serious offenses could lead to an investigation by a law enforcement agency, resulting in potential criminal prosecution.
+All applicants will be questioned on the topic of undetected criminal activity in the “Polygraph Pre-Screening” packet, before the actual polygraph examination.